MrE-Fog/devedge-2/_posts/2021-02-05-deploying-a-website-to-tor-with-docker-compose.md

 CMD jekyll serve --host 0.0.0.0
 ```

+Recreating the webserver is easy to do, and doesn't require restarting either the Tor or the Nyx containers.
+Simply rebuild the image with no cache to pull the latest Github changes:

+`$ docker-compose build --no-cache webserver`

+and then recreate it:

+`$ docker-compose up --detatch --force-recreate webserver`

 ## Nyx Container

 Nyx is a [CLI monitoring tool](https://nyx.torproject.org/) that allows you to gain insight to Tor as it runs.
 It has multiple panes that show connections to Tor nodes, realtime logs, bandwidth graphs, and the current `torrc` configuration to name a few.